aaronparker/aaronparker.github.io/_posts/2022-01-06-hosting-patch-my-pc-in-azure.md

 ## Virtual Machine

 The Patch My PC Publisher service is configured to check for updates and import application packages into the Intune tenant once per day at 7pm.
-This means that for the majority of the time it's not actually doing much.
+This means that for the majority of a 24-hour period the VM is not actually doing much.

 Here's a look at the performance of the virtual machine hosting the Patch My PC Publisher service over the past 30 days: